ImBadnick/ImBadnick/README.md

 ## Hi there, I'm **Badnick** 👋

-### I'm a university student at University of Pisa.
-Currently i'm studying for the master's degree in Artificial Intelligence and Data Engineering.
+### I'm a Data Engineer at Data Reply IT.
+Currently i'm working in microservices field.

-- 🌱 I’m currently learning react native and flutter.
+- 🌱 I’m currently learning nextJS.
-- 👯 I’m looking to collaborate with some company.
-- 🥅 2022 Goals: Learn more about AI.
+- 🥅 2024 Goals: Learn more about AI.
 - ⚡ Fun fact: I love videogames

 ### Connect with me: